 What about really, really dark, messed up stuff?

 Nothing you do will shock me.
-At worst, I may roll eyes if you’re trying way too hard to be edgy or if your understanding of human nature is really naive, but I’ll still run the game for you.
+At worst, I may roll eyes if you’re trying way too hard to be edgy or if your understanding of human nature is really naive, but so long as you can avoid completely boring me to tears with your edge I’ll still run for you.
 Graphic depictions of pedo behavior – even if only in text or voice – leave me on potentially shaky legal grounds, so I can’t be associated with that, but that’s basically the only limitation.

 Do you do fetish games?